kubernetes/website/content/en/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm.md

 See [Using custom images](/docs/reference/setup-tools/kubeadm/kubeadm-init#custom-images) for more details.

-### Initializing your control-plane node
+### Initializing your control-plane

-The control-plane node is the machine where the control plane components run, including
+The control-plane is the machine where the control plane components run, including
 {{< glossary_tooltip term_id="etcd" >}} (the cluster database) and the
 {{< glossary_tooltip text="API Server" term_id="kube-apiserver" >}}
 (which the {{< glossary_tooltip text="kubectl" term_id="kubectl" >}} command line tool